Help eliminate infectious diseases worldwide through fundamental and translational research.

 - Principal Investigator’s salary and research support are generated from external funding.

-- PHRI’s annual research budget, which surpassed 20 million $US in 2016, is derived from federal agencies (NIH, DOH, CDC), foundations (BMGF, NJHF), licensing income, and pharmaceutical and biotech industries.
+- PHRI’s annual research budget is derived from federal agencies (NIH, DOH, CDC), foundations (BMGF, NJHF), licensing income, and pharmaceutical and biotech industries.

 - Start-up funds are made available to new faculty members.
 Bridge funding and institutional support for new initiatives are often made available.